-17.-(1) In any of the following circumstances, a surety shall be released from the obligations under the recognizance entered into by that surety-
+Schedule, Part V. 17.-(1) In any of the following circumstances, a surety shall be released from the obligations under the recognizance entered into by that surety-

-- (a) where a court grants such release, on an application made in accordance with subsection (2); - (b) where a nolle prosequi is entered in relation to the defendant in respect of whom the surety was provided; - (c) where the matter against the defendant in respect of whom the surety is provided is dismissed and a certificate of dismissal is issued by the court; - (d) where the defendant concerned is acquitted or convicted, and the court concerned shall issue to the surety a release in the form set out in Part V of the Fifth Schedule.
+- (a) where a court grants such release, on an application made in accordance with subsection (2); - (b) where a nolle prosequi is entered in relation to the defendant in respect of whom the surety was provided; - (c) where the matter against the defendant in respect of whom the surety is provided is dismissed and a certificate of dismissal is issued by the court; - (d) where the defendant concerned is acquitted or convicted, and the court concerned shall issue to the surety a release in the form set out in Part V of the Fourth Schedule.

-(2) An application made by a surety for release from the obligations under a recognizance shall be in writing to the court having jurisdiction to try the offence in relation to which the defendant is refund of payment.
+(2) An application made by a surety for release from the obligations under a recognizance shall be in writing to the court having jurisdiction to try the offence in relation to which the defendant is released on bail, and the surety may attend before that court for the hearing of the application.